MunroRaymaker/Raymaker.RulesEngine/README.md

 - If the payment is for a membership, activate that membership.
 - If the payment is an upgrade to a membership, apply the upgrade.
 - If the payment is for a membership or upgrade, e-mail the owner and inform them of the activation/upgrade.
-- If the payment is for the video ìLearning to Ski,î add a free ìFirst Aidî video to the packing slip (the result of a court decision in 1997).
+- If the payment is for the video ‚ÄúLearning to Ski,‚Äù add a free ‚ÄúFirst Aid‚Äù video to the packing slip (the result of a court decision in 1997).
 - If the payment is for a physical product or a book, generate a commission payment to the agent.